HTTPArchive/almanac.httparchive.org/src/content/en/2025/generative-ai.md

   classes="big-number",
 ) }}

-The <a hreflang="en" href="https://webmachinelearning.github.io/">Web Machine Learning</a> Community Group and Working Group of the <a hreflang="en" href="https://www.w3.org/">World Wide Web Consortium</a> (W3C) are actively standardizing this shift to make AI a first-class citizen of the web.
+The <a hreflang="en" href="https://webmachinelearning.github.io/">Web Machine Learning</a> Community Group and Working Group of the <a hreflang="en" href="https://www.w3.org/">World Wide Web Consortium</a> (W3C) are actively standardizing this shift to make AI a "first-class web citizen."
 This effort follows two primary architectural directions: *Bring Your Own AI* and *Built-in AI*.

 #### Bring Your Own AI